bchugg/stat-map/betting strategies.md

 Here we aim to maximize a specific lower bound on the wealth, similar to the ELBO in [[variational inference]].
 A lower bound on the wealth is usually derived using some [[exponential inequalities]].

 ## ONS
-We may also borrow techniques from the online learning literature, such as [[Online Newton step]].
+We may also borrow techniques from the online learning literature, such as [[online Newton step]].